cbouvat/docker-laravel/README.md

 ## 💼 Production environment

-You need to have Docker installed on your system.
 This project use Docker compose, and a Makefile for run a production environment.

 ### First launch

-`make install`
-`make start`
+`make install start`